mhagiwara/biology-study-notes/emperor-of-all-maladies.md

 * "There is very little early history of cancer"
 * People didn't live long enough to get cancer before civilization—civilization didn't cause cancer, but it "unveiled" it
 * Our capacity for detecting cancer, and attributing deaths to it, improved too

+## Chapter 5.
+Onkos
+* "Cancer" comes from karkinos, the Greek word for "crab." (from the shape of superficial tumors)
+* Onkos was the Greek term for a burden
+* Claudius Galen (a Greek writer/doctor) thought cancer was trapped black bile (out of four types of fluids, or "humors").
+Removal of tumors was perceived as a fool's operation

+## Chapter 6.
+Vanishing Humors
+* Andreas Vesalius, scouring the graveywards in Paris for bodies for anatomy, couldn't find Galen's black bile